vakesz/SKIES-Page/_pages/contact.md

 ## Feedback

-We value your feedback!
-Tell us:
+I value your feedback!
+Tell me:

 - What features you love
 - What could be improved
 - What new features you'd like to see
 - Your experience using the app

-Your input helps us prioritize development and improve SKIES Mobile for everyone.
+Your input helps me prioritize development and improve SKIES Mobile for everyone.

 ## Thank You

 Thank you for using SKIES Mobile and for taking the time to reach out.
-We appreciate your support and feedback!
+I appreciate your support and feedback!

 ---